 To find out if you have bipolar disorder, your doctor will ask detailed questions about your symptoms.
 You will be asked how long your symptoms last and how often you have them.
 Your doctor will ask about your family history.

 Blood and urine tests, such as a test of your thyroid, may be done to make sure another problem isn't causing your symptoms.
 A toxicology screen looks at blood, urine, or hair for the presence of drugs.

 The earlier the disease is confirmed, the sooner you can get treatment, feel better, and improve the quality of your life.
 This can also reduce your risk of other health problems, such as substance use disorder.

 Counselling is also an important part of treatment.
-It can help you cope with problems that may come up in your work or relationships because of bipolar disorder.
-To learn more, see Other Treatment.
+It can help you cope with some of the work and relationship issues that the illness may cause.

 Home treatment is important in bipolar disorder.
 There are many things you can do to help control mood swings.
 You don't have to do them all at once.
 Try to do one thing, such as eating a healthy diet, then add another when you can.